 Some women who inadvertently get pregnant go for abortion more often than not.
 Such pregnancies usually result from having unprotected sex or due to the failure of contraceptives.
 This is one of the most common reasons that women go for an induced abortion.

-If the continuation of pregnancy poses a serious health risk to the foetus or the mother, doctors advise going for an abortion.
+If the continuation of pregnancy poses a serious health risk to the fetus or the mother, doctors advise going for an abortion. -

 To say the least, a criminal offence that is widespread in most Indian states and some Asian countries is committed by people who prefer to have a boy.
 This decision is usually made spontaneously without the consent of the mother or even the father.